-2.1 Transport
+2.1 (Updated Section) Transport

-The Web Point-and-Print Protocol uses the following transports for HTTP sequences:
+The Web Point-and-Print Protocol uses the following transports for HTTP sequences

-- HTTP over TCP/IP - HTTPS over TCP/IP
+- HTTP over TCP/IP [RFC2616] - HTTPS over TCP/IP [RFC2818]

-2.2 Message Syntax
+2.2 (Updated Section) Message Syntax

-The Web Point-and-Print Protocol issues its requests from the client via Uniform Resource Locators (URLs) in an HTTP GET request and the associated query qualifier.
-The server returns a response via an HTTP response message, which returns either a Location header in a 302 (redirect) response or an HTTP error 500 if the original HTTP GET request cannot be processed by the server.
+The Web Point-and-Print Protocol issues its requests from the client via Uniform Resource Locators (URLs) in an HTTP GET request ([RFC2616] section 9.3) and the associated query qualifier.
+The server returns a response via an HTTP response message, which returns either a Location header in a 302 (redirect) response ([RFC2616] section 14.30) or an HTTP 500 error 500 ([RFC2616] section 10.5.1) if the original HTTP GET request cannot be processed by the server.
 For HTTP, see [RFC2616].

-2.2.1 Common Data Types
+2.2.1 (Updated Section) Common Data Types

-Unless otherwise noted, the following statements apply to this specification:
+Unless otherwise noted, the following statements apply to this specification protocol:

-- All strings that are defined in this protocol MUST consist of characters that are encoded in Unicode UTF-16LE and MUST be null-terminated.
-Each code point in a string, including null terminators, MUST occupy 16 bits.
-For more information, see [RFC2781] section 2.1. - A list of strings is referred to as a MULTI_SZ ([MS-DTYP] section 2.3.8) in this protocol.
-In a MULTI_SZ, the characters that make up the string N+1 MUST directly follow the terminating null character of string N. The last string in a MULTI_SZ MUST be terminated by two null characters. - All parameters or members that specify the number of characters in a string or MULTI_SZ MUST specify the number of characters in the string, including the terminating null characters. - All constraints that specify the maximum number of characters in a string or MULTI_SZ MUST specify the number of characters in the string, including the terminating null characters. - All parameters or members that specify the number of bytes in buffers that contain a string or MULTI_SZ MUST specify the number of bytes in the buffer, including the terminating null characters.
+- All strings that are defined in this protocol MUST consist of characters that are encoded in Unicode UTF-16LE and MUST beare null-terminated.
+Each code point in a string, including null terminators, MUST occupy occupies 16 bits.
+For more information, see [(RFC2781] section 2.1.). - A list of strings is referred to as a MULTI_SZ structure ([MS-DTYP] section 2.3.8) in this protocol.
+In a MULTI_SZ, in which the characters that make up the string N+1 MUST directly follow the terminating null character of string N. The last string in a MULTI_SZ MUST begs terminated by two null characters. - All parameters or members that specify the number of characters in a string or MULTI_SZ MUST specify the number of characters in the string, including the terminating null characters. - All constraints that specify the maximum number of characters in a string or MULTI_SZ MUST specify the number of characters in the string, including the terminating null characters. - All parameters or members that specify the number of bytes in buffers that contain a string or MULTI_SZ MUST-specify the number of bytes in the buffer, including the terminating null characters.